PE and School Sport Premium Funding

 - Paying for professional development opportunities in PE/sport

-- Buying quality assured professional development modules or materials/resources for PE/sport
+- Buying quality assured professional development modules and materials/equipment for PE/sport

 - Providing places for pupils on after school sport clubs and residential visits

 We expect to receive £16,000 for the academic year (2019/20).
 We can utilise this money for developing the range of extra-curricular sports clubs and professional coaching we offer, to purchase sports equipment and to incentivise pupil participation in competitive games and daily initiatives.

 We aim to provide a broader range of extra-curricular sporting clubs and coaching and to continue to develop staff CPD opportunities by working alongside our Chenderit School Sports partners.
 In addition to this, we plan to initiate opportunities for more daily activities and regular ‘healthy week’ initiatives.